 InDesign has a great tables package and yet very often we create tables from individual text frames delineated by manually drawn boxes and rules.
 When using the tables package, all cells/containers and rules adjust themselves automatically to accommodate text expansion from translation, whereas frames will need to be individually and manually resized during DTP.

 Accommodating Language Expansion and Right-to-left Languages

-Did you know that some languages, such as Russian, German, and Italian can expand the line count by as much as 35%?
-The biggest challenge in designing InDesign documents for translations is creating a page layout that will accommodate those post-translation text expansions with enough white spaces around text elements.
+Did you know that some languages, such as Russian, German, and Italian, can expand the line count by as much as 35%?
+The greatest challenge in designing InDesign documents for translations is creating a page layout that will accommodate those post-translation text expansions, with enough white spaces around text elements.